What is an article?

 The best way to find the full text of a specific article is to search first by the journal name, then by the volume, issue, and page number.

-Electronic journals can be found by searching the electronic journal search.
+Journals can be found by searching the journal search.

 Journal, volume, issue, and page number information is usually found in the article citation.